-Spellings will be sent home each Friday and then the children will be tested the following Friday.
+Spellings will be sent home every Friday and the children will be tested the following Friday.
 It is important that children understand the importance of applying this knowledge in their independent writing as well as learning them for the tests.

 If you have any queries please don't hesitate to ask.